sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/workload-fully-protected.jpg)

-10. On the Microsoft Defender for Cloud.
-Under Management section, Click on the **Environment settings**.
+10. On the Microsoft Defender for Cloud, Under Management section, Click on the **Environment settings**.
 Here you'll be able see the subscription.

     ![](images/settings.png "environment details")